mramshaw/istio-ingress-tutorial/docs/06-istio-route-rules.md

 ### Interact with the Istio Ingress Controller

-In this section the `curl` command line tool will be used to test the basic functionality of the Istio Ingress Controller.
+In this section the `curl` command-line tool will be used to test the basic functionality of the Istio Ingress Controller.

 Retrieve the `istio-ingress` external IP address: